Adderall Epidemic: The Fallout of Over-Prescribing

 How long can a child be given Adderall to help with their ADHD symptoms before it will adversely affect them as an adult?
 When children with ADHD grow up, is it wise to continue to medicate those adults with Adderall when they go to college and join the workforce?
 If yes, is the mainstream medical community condemning those with ADHD to a lifetime of being dependent on Adderall?
 From my perspective as a naturopathic physician, pediatricians prescribing Adderall are temporarily alleviating ADHD symptoms, but prescribing stimulant medications to treat symptoms may not solve the underlying issues.
-It is my opinion as a naturopathic doctor that true resolution of ADHD comes through thoughtful action based on a comprehensive, individualized plan to solve the underlying problems resulting in ADHD symptoms.
+It is my opinion as a primary care doctor in Portland, Oregon that true resolution of ADHD comes through thoughtful action based on a comprehensive, individualized plan to solve the underlying problems resulting in ADHD symptoms.

 Adderall: Addictive or Not?